LGDan/grist-widget-drawio/README.md

 ## How-To

-1. To use this, ensure you have a table called `Objects` and a column called `Diagram` in the table you wish to link to this widget.
+1. To use this, ensure you have a column called `Diagram` in the table you wish to link to this widget.

-> I'm aware this is a limitation at the moment, I'm looking into the grist widget API to make this configurable/automatic.
+> I'm aware this is a limitation as this does not work with the column mapping feature.
+I'm working on it.

 2. Add a new custom widget, and use this URL: `https://lgdan.github.io/grist-widget-drawio/`
 3. Double click the placeholder image, and use the draw.io editor as you would normally.
 Hit save to sync back a PNG export to the selected row's `Diagram` column.